juanlvo/CarND-Behavioral-Cloning-P3/writeup.md

 The final model architecture (model.py lines 103-130) is the implementation of NVIDIA model which is consisted by:

-1. Convolutional 24x5x5
+1. Convolutional Layer 24x5x5
-2. Convolutional 36x5x5
+2. Convolutional Layer 36x5x5
-3. Convolutional 48x5x5
+3. Convolutional Layer 48x5x5
-4. Convolutional 64x3x3
+4. Convolutional Layer 64x3x3
-5. Convolutional 64x3x3
+5. Convolutional Layer 64x3x3
-6.
+6. Flatten Layer
+7. Dense Layer 100
+8. Dense Layer 50
+9. Dense Layer 10
+10. Dense Layer 1

 Here is a visualization of the architecture

 ![alt text][image1]

 ####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Dataset provided by udacity

+Here are some examples of the dataset use by the solution

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+As you can see was use it the 3 cameras with a creection of +/- 0.2 in the angle

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, was also flipped images and angles to have more accuracy from the model.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+This data set was randomly shuffled and putted Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 30 as evidenced here is a graphic of the training

+![alt text][image5]